-Medicare Advantage plans—or Medicare Part C—offer everything Original Medicare does, plus a lot more.
+Medicare Advantage plans—or Medicare Part C—offer everything Original Medicare does, plus more.
 These plans operate similar to that of an individual or employer HMO or PPO plan, which may feel most familiar to you.
 Medicare Advantage plans help lower your out-of-pocket costs with predictable copayments, smaller deductibles and out-of-pocket limits.
-In many cases, they may also include extras like prescription drug coverage, dental or a gym membership.
+In many cases, they may also include extras like prescription drug coverage, dental and vision care, or a gym membership.

 While Medicare Advantage plans certainly sound like an attractive option, those interested should consider what enrolling in one would mean for them financially.
 Advantage plans tend to be a great option for Medicare-eligible individuals who are looking to save money each month, but tend to have lower coverage needs.
 Typically with any health insurance plan, the lower the premium, the higher the deductible.
-Since an Advantage plan would entail a $0 premium, you could be paying more, especially factoring in aspects like prescription costs.
+Since an Advantage plan could entail a $0 premium, you could be paying more, especially factoring in aspects like prescription costs.

 In addition to understanding the basics of an Advantage plan, you should also consider the benefits you’ll get and how to maximize them.
 Between your Evidence of Coverage (EOC), Virtual Care access and preventative care options, you have a plethora of resources under your plan.

 If you’re feeling like a Medicare Advantage plan is the right choice for you, you have the option to change your plan during the annual enrollment period (AEP), which typically runs every year from Oct.
 15 to Dec.
 7. Further information on Medicare Advantage can be found on the official Medicare website.
 Learn more about Priority Health plans here.